yuchenyang83/Data_and_Code_tLME_dropout/README.md

 './Data/Simulation'
 	subfolder contains

-	(1) The subfolder “SS-simulationSEM-t25” contains the fitting results of the LME and tLME models for data with a 25% dropout rate, where three missing data mechanisms are based on 100 repetitions under various sample sizes.
+	(1) The subfolder 'SS-simulationSEM-t25' contains the fitting results of the LME and tLME models for data with a 25% dropout rate, where three missing data mechanisms are based on 100 repetitions across various sample sizes.
-	(2)  The subfolder “SS-simulationSEM-t50” contains the fitting results of the LME and tLME models for data with a 50% dropout rate, where three missing data mechanisms are based on 100 repetitions under various sample sizes.
+	(2) The subfolder 'SS-simulationSEM-t50' contains the fitting results of the LME and tLME models for data with a 50% dropout rate, where three missing data mechanisms are based on 100 repetitions across various sample sizes.
-	(3)  The subfolder “SS-simulationSEM-t75” contains the fitting results of the LME and tLME models for data with a 75% dropout rate, where three missing data mechanisms are based on 100 repetitions under various sample sizes.
+	(3) The subfolder 'SS-simulationSEM-t75' contains the fitting results of the LME and tLME models for data with a 75% dropout rate, where three missing data mechanisms are based on 100 repetitions across various sample sizes.

 './Data/Simulation/SS-simulationSEM-t25'
 	subfolder contains

-	(1) 'SIM1', 'SIM2', 'SIM3', 'SIM4', and 'SIM5' the fitting results of the LME and tLME models for data with a 25% dropout rate, where three missing data mechanisms are based on 100 repetitions under various sample sizes.
+	(1) 'SIM1', 'SIM2', 'SIM3', 'SIM4', and 'SIM5' contain the fitting results of the LME and tLME models for data with a 25% dropout rate, where three missing data mechanisms are based on 100 repetitions across various sample sizes.

 './Data/Simulation/SS-simulationSEM-t50'
 	subfolder contains

-	(1) 'SIM1', 'SIM2', 'SIM3', 'SIM4', and 'SIM5' the fitting results of the LME and tLME models for data with a 50% dropout rate, where three missing data mechanisms are based on 100 repetitions under various sample sizes.
+	(1) 'SIM1', 'SIM2', 'SIM3', 'SIM4', and 'SIM5' contain the fitting results of the LME and tLME models for data with a 50% dropout rate, where three missing data mechanisms are based on 100 repetitions across various sample sizes.

  './Data/Simulation/SS-simulationSEM-t75'
 	subfolder contains

-	(1) 'SIM1', 'SIM2', 'SIM3', 'SIM4', and 'SIM5' the fitting results of the LME and tLME models for data with a 75% dropout rate, where three missing data mechanisms are based on 100 repetitions under various sample sizes.
+	(1) 'SIM1', 'SIM2', 'SIM3', 'SIM4', and 'SIM5' contain the fitting results of the LME and tLME models for data with a 75% dropout rate, where three missing data mechanisms are based on 100 repetitions across various sample sizes.

  './Data/fixed_alpha'
  	subfolder contains

-	(1) 'fix_alpha1.RData', 'fix_alpha2.RData', 'fix_alpha3.RData', 'fix_alpha4.RData', 'fix_alpha5.RData', 'fix_alpha6.RData', 'fix_alpha7.RData', 'fix_alpha8.RData', 'fix_alpha9.RData', 'fix_alpha10.RData', 'fix_alpha13.RData', 'fix_alpha14.RData', 'fix_alpha15.RData', 'fix_alpha16.RData', 'fix_alpha17.RData', 'fix_alpha18.RData', 'fix_alpha19.RData', 'fix_alpha20.RData', 'fix_alpha21.RData', 'fix_alpha22.RData' the fitting results of the tLME model under the MNAR mechanism, with the fixed alpha2 parameter values ranging from -16 to 16.
+	(1) 'fix_alpha1.RData', 'fix_alpha2.RData', 'fix_alpha3.RData', 'fix_alpha4.RData', 'fix_alpha5.RData', 'fix_alpha6.RData', 'fix_alpha7.RData', 'fix_alpha8.RData', 'fix_alpha9.RData', 'fix_alpha10.RData', 'fix_alpha13.RData', 'fix_alpha14.RData', 'fix_alpha15.RData', 'fix_alpha16.RData', 'fix_alpha17.RData', 'fix_alpha18.RData', 'fix_alpha19.RData', 'fix_alpha20.RData', 'fix_alpha21.RData', and 'fix_alpha22.RData' contain the fitting results of the tLME model under the MNAR mechanism, with the fixed alpha2 parameter values ranging from -16 to 16.
 #### Subfolder: ./Results ####
 './Results/'
        contains

-       (1) 'sim-trajectory.eps' shows the trajectory plot of responses for one simulated case of size N = 100 (left panel), box plots for responses for subjects in the two prespecified groups (right top panel), and bar chart of frequency distribution of numbers of observed responses (right bottom panel).
+       (1) 'sim-trajectory.eps' shows the trajectory plot of responses for one simulated case of size N = 100 (left panel), box plots for responses for subjects in the two prespecified groups (right top panel), and bar chart of frequency distribution of number of observed responses (right bottom panel).
        (2) 'sim-fig2.eps' shows the MSE scores for the estimated parameters under fitted tLME model with the MNAR mechanism for three dropout rates across various sample sizes.
        (3) 'AIDS_Figure1.eps' displays the trajectory plots of the square roots of CD4 observations for 467 patients (top panel) and bar chart of frequency distribution of numbers of observed the square roots of CD4 (bottom panel) for the two drug treatments.
        (4) 'AIDS_Figure2.eps' displays ROC curves obtained from the best fitted LME (dashed lines) and tLME (sold lines) models under the three mechanisms.